The photo above shows 3 levels of task demands for children based on Vygotsky’s levels of development.

 - In the middle is a sweet spot.
 The level involves tasks that are accessible to the student but with support – scaffolding.

 In reading this is known as the “instructional level” – see photo below.
 Reading material is evaluated by determining how challenging it is for a student.
-Material that the student can read independently allows for some growth in reading ability.
+Material that the student can read independently may allow for some growth in reading ability, but not at the level of growth desired.
 Material that the student finds too challenging would not allow for substantive growth.
 In the middle is the sweet spot – the Zone of Proximal Development.
+This is where growth in reading can be maximized.

 We can do the same with math using scaffolding.
 In the photo below is work performed by a former 7th grade student of mine with Asperger’s who tested at a 1st grade math level.
 I used colored pencils and 2 sided tokens to support his work with integers (red for negative and yellow for positive) in a CRA approach.
 The color coding and tokens were like the swimmies in the photo above of the child in the ZPD.
 Eventually these supports were faded.
 Throughout this process I was constantly pressing him to do more with a little less assistance.